Lutando/docs-oxd/sources/plugin/drupal/index.md

 #### Role based enrollment

 Navigate to your Gluu Server admin GUI.
 Click the `Users` tab in the left hand navigation menu.
 Select `Manage People`.
 Find the person(s) who should have access.
 Click their user entry.
 Add the `User Permission` attribute to the person and specify the same value as in the module.
-For instance, if in the module you have limit enrollment to user(s) with role = `drupal`, then you should also have `User Permission` = `sugarecrm` in the user entry.
+For instance, if in the module you have limit enrollment to user(s) with role = `drupal`, then you should also have `User Permission` = `drupal` in the user entry.
 Update the user record, and now they are ready for enrollment at your Drupal site.

 ### OpenID Connect Configuration